ameyac11/gitlytics-github-traffic-automation/README.md

 This folder contains the `fetch_traffic.yml` workflow file.
 It uses **GitHub Actions** to automatically trigger the data extraction script **every 13th day** at **17:00 UTC (10:30 PM IST)**.
 It runs completely in the background without any manual intervention, perfectly optimized to save CI/CD minutes.

 ### 🧠 2.
 The Core Logic (`github-traffic-monitor` package)
-The workflow automatically installs and runs the official Python package to handle the heavy lifting:
+The workflow automatically installs and runs the official [**github-traffic-monitor** PyPI package](https://pypi.org/project/github-traffic-monitor/) to handle the heavy lifting:
 - Securely authenticates with the GitHub API using your Personal Access Token.
 - Fetches all available traffic data (Views, Clones, Stars, Forks, Unique Visitors).
 - Intelligently merges new data with your historical data without any duplicates.